Hearing Loss Treatment in Rockwall, Forney, & Wylie

 It is typical to experience gradual hearing loss as you age.
 About 25 percent of people between 55 and 64 have some degree of hearing loss and the number of people over 65 with some hearing loss is almost 1 in 2.
 Some types of hearing loss may be caused by a blockage or trauma.

-Lakeside Allergy ENT’s Hearing Center is home to an experienced team of hearing specialists who can provide hearing loss treatment to improve your hearing – whether your hearing loss is gradual or sudden, whether it’s caused by age, disease, or accident.
+Lakeside Allergy ENT’s Hearing Center is home to an experienced team of hearing loss specialists who can provide treatment to improve your hearing – whether your hearing loss is gradual or sudden, whether it’s caused by age, disease, or accident.

 What causes hearing loss?